aarredondoc/MetaEvoMining/README.md

 This function generates a table that reports the copy counts in the enzyme families.

 The generated table can be filtered with the following function.

+The **EvoMinining_heat_table.csv** is a copy count table where the columns are the enzyme families and the rows are the input genomes.

 ```{r}